Orange County Commercial Lease Dispute Lawyer

 FAQs

-Q: What Is the Ideal Excuse to Break a Commercial Lease in California?
+What Is the Ideal Excuse to Break a Commercial Lease in California?

-A: There are several different reasons why you might need to break your lease, but the most common one is that your landlord is not holding up their side of your agreement.
+There are several different reasons why you might need to break your lease, but the most common one is that your landlord is not holding up their side of your agreement.
 Perhaps they are not maintaining the property, or they are claiming you owe money when you do not.
 Regardless of the reason, you should consult the insight and knowledge of an Orange County commercial lease dispute lawyer who can advocate for your interests.

-Q: How Much Does an Orange County Commercial Lease Dispute Lawyer Cost?
+How Much Does an Orange County Commercial Lease Dispute Lawyer Cost?

-A: There is no set cost for hiring a commercial lease dispute lawyer in California, as each case presents its own unique variables.
+There is no set cost for hiring a commercial lease dispute lawyer in California, as each case presents its own unique variables.
 There are, however, some consistent factors that can contribute to the overall price, such as who you hire, how complicated your case is, and how long it takes to resolve.
-The lawyers at Scheer Law Group, LLP, can create innovative solutions to your lease dispute, resolving it so effectively that your expenditures feel worth it.
+The lawyers at Scheer Law Group, LLP, can create innovative solutions to your lease dispute, resolving it effectively so your expenditures feel worth it.

-Q: Can I File a Claim Against a Lease Company in California?
+Can I File a Claim Against a Lease Company in California?

-A: Yes, in California, you are allowed to file a claim against a leasing company if it violated your rights, breached your contract, or mishandled your lease agreement in any way.
+Yes, in California, you are allowed to file a claim against a leasing company if it violated your rights, breached your contract, or mishandled your lease agreement in any way.
 Examples of this include, but are not limited to, the following:

 • Discrimination of any kind